Mysterious green icebergs from Antarctica might be fertilizing the southern ocean

 Scientists now think the unusual green colour in these icebergs is due to high concentrations of iron

 Scientists think they've finally figured out why some icebergs around Antarctica take on a vivid green hue rather than the blueish snowy white colour that we all appreciate.

-Dr. Collin Roesler, a professor of Earth and Oceanographic Science at Bowdoin College in Brunswick, Maine, said she first got involved in solving the mystery of the green icebergs when one of her professors told her class about them in the early 80s.
+Collin Roesler, a professor of earth and oceanographic science at Bowdoin College in Brunswick, Maine, said she first got involved in solving the mystery of the green icebergs when one of her professors told her class about them in the early 1980s.

-"I raised my hand and I said, 'Well, one of the reasons why they might be green is because seawater is green,'" said Roesler in an interview with Quirks & Quarks host Bob McDonald.
+"I raised my hand and I said, 'Well, one of the reasons why they might be green is because seawater is green,'" Roesler told Quirks & Quarks host Bob McDonald.

 "If you're at a productive area and there are lots of phytoplankton growth production, there's organic matter in the water.
 And organic matter tends to make the waters green."

 Her professor arranged to have samples of marine ice, which he thought was the source of the green icebergs, shipped to Roesler in a frozen suitcase so she could test them.